 Claim charts and analysis

-Important for any sales is that the seller makes so called “claim charts” a technical and legal analysis of all the steps mentioned in the claim(s) of the patent to show -with proof – that a particular party – mostly the party to whom you want to sell or license – is using the patent.
+Important for any sales is that the seller makes so-called “claim charts” a technical and legal analysis of all the steps mentioned in the claim(s) of the patent to show -with proof – that a particular party – mostly the party to whom you want to sell or license – is using the patent.
 However, even if a party can be shown to use the patented invention and is being approached to buy the patent, will, in 99% of the cases) come up with nullity arguments so as to evade the patent.
-The patent owner has then to go to court to get a judgement that the patent is being infringed.
-Costly, and more importantly, almost an open invitation for the defendant -potential buyer- to try to invalidate the patent.
+The patent owner has then to go to court to get a judgment that the patent is being infringed.
+Costly, and more importantly, almost an open invitation for the defendant -the potential buyer- to try to invalidate the patent.

 2. You nor any party you engage will be able to sell your patent without doing extensive homework